Dagshai Jail and Heritage Museum – Second Popular after Andaman Islands Cellular Jail

 – Dagshai jail was even used to lodge German and Italian prisoners of war in 1944.

-Mahatma Gandhi visits Dagshai jail to meet imprisoned great Irish Leader – Eamon De Valera.
+Mahatma Gandhi visits Dagshai jail to meet the imprisoned great Irish Leader – Eamon De Valera.

 – Unconfirmed reports that Nathuram Godse too spent some time in Dagshai jail.